ColtonKawamura/coltonkawamura/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-In my limited free time, I study physics and Japanese.
+I'm a father of three young kids and a proud husband.
+I'm currently a a program manager in a large industry.
+In my limited free time, I continue study physics.

+I received undergraduate and graduate degrees in physics where I concentrated on computational analysis thermodynamic of theoretical energetic materials.